5ouncesmushrooms (I used cremini)cut into quarters

 Optional, for serving: chopped scallions, sesame seeds

-Prep all ingredients beforehand.
+Prep all ingredients before getting started.
 Add the sauce ingredients to a bowl and whisk together.

-Add the beef to a large skillet and brown it until it's cooked through over medium-high heat (about 10 minutes), breaking the meat up with your spoon as you go along.
+Add one tablespoon of olive oil and the ground turkey to a large skillet and sauté it until it's cooked through over medium-high heat (about 8-10 minutes), breaking the meat up with your spoon as you go along.

-Drain any fat and transfer the meat to a plate or bowl and set aside.
+Transfer the meat to a plate or bowl.

-Add the olive oil to the same skillet and sauté the onion for a minute or so.
+Add the rest of the olive oil to the same skillet and sauté the onion for about a minute.

 Add in the remaining vegetables and cook them for 3-4 minutes, stirring often.
-Veggies will be tender-crisp once done, but you can cook them for a bit longer if you prefer.
+Veggies will end up tender-crisp, but you can cook them for a bit longer if you prefer.

-Add the beef back to the skillet, and stir in the sauce.
-Let it bubble up for a minute or two so it thickens.
+Add the turkey back into the skillet, then stir in the sauce.
+Let it bubble up for a minute or two so it thickens a bit (this isn't a super thick sauce).
 Continue stirring so everything is nicely coated.
-Season with salt & pepper if needed.
+Season with salt & pepper as needed.

-Enjoy immediately served over rice or noodles.
-I served it with sesame seeds and chopped scallions sprinkled on top.
+Serve over rice or noodles.
+I served it with chopped scallions sprinkled on top.